ptsteadman/notebook/essays/gray-man-style.md

-It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has hidden potential for sudden chaos.
+It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
 It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal seperatism.